Instagram Changes, You Win

 Follower and Posts Insights

 Companies eat up analytics, and rightfully so!
 Analytics are your gauge as to how awesome (or not so awesome) your followers think you are doing.
-The second Instagram change in the business realm are Insights on your posts and your followers.
+The second Instagram change in the business realm is Insights on your posts and your followers.

 This view will show you the impressions you received on each of your posts, from most impressions to least.
 You also have the option of viewing impressions for the past 7 days or the past 30 days.